 Variables and formulas

-A variable is property of a person, or an entity (e.g. a family).
+A variable is property of a person, or a group entity (e.g. a family).

 For instance: